 Computer Mentors works to build opportunity through expertise for the underserved youth of our community.
 By establishing and building upon a fundamental skillset covering programming, entrepreneurism, public speaking, and more; Computer Mentors gives its students the tools and talent they need to become savvy, self-starting achievers in a tech-centric world.

 Computer Mentors empowers our students by giving them the real-world experience they need to pursue and succeed in the future’s tech jobs.
-Through our various programs we impart the skills that students need to stay competitive in the IT sector including: computer programming, web development, robotics programming, videography, public speaking, and business strategy.
+Through our various programs we impart the skills that students need to stay competitive in the IT sector including: computer programming, web development, robotics programming, industry recognized certification, public speaking, and business strategy.

 Not everyone is born into this world with equal opportunities.
 Our job is to even the playing field through providing our students with the most up-to-date learning experiences possible and the skillset they can use to better their personal and professional position.